BethanyJep/blog-starter-bee/content/blog/development/colour-picker.md

 from flask import Flask, request, render_template
 ```

 - Next, let us go ahead and deploy our `index.html` ,  We will reuse some the code we created early but instead of returning just a simple sentence we will render the html template.
-Additionally, we will add “GET“ method to retrieve data.
+Additionally, we will add “GET“ method to retrieve data in the HTML file.

 ```bash
 @app.route("/", methods=["GET"])